gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/rpcs.rst

 REPL
 ----

-To test RPCs in the REPL, you need to give the iterm2 library a chance to read the request from the connection to iTerm2.
+You can test RPCs defined in the REPL.
+First, define them as usual.
+When the RPC gets invoked, the REPL must allow the event loop to run so it can handle the request from iTerm2.
 The simplest way is to tell it to watch for requests for a set period of time, like this:

 .. code-block:: python